mDialog/smoke/README.md

 Read the API documentation here: [http://mdialog.github.com/api/smoke-0.3.0/](http://mdialog.github.com/api/smoke-0.3.0/)

+## Mailing list

+Send questions, comments or discussion topics to the mailing list <smoke@librelist.com>.

 ## License

 This project is released under the Apache License v2, for more details see the 'LICENSE' file.